markjeffreymiller/gooddecisions.me/pages/wedding.md

    image_fullwidth: "ms/loveSplash.jpg"
    title: Sheila + Mark
    caption:  "it's wedsite."
 teaser: "Hello loved ones!
 We are so excited for you to join us in October.
-We'll be updating the website with information in upcoming weeks, including shuttle information from SF to the reception in mid-September."
+We'll be updating this website with information as the big day draws nearer."
 permalink: "/wedding/"
 ---